 The ABC’s of Safe Sleep

-Before you say goodnight to your little one, here are some best practices for safe sleeping, as recommended by the American Academy of Pediatrics.
+Before you say goodnight to your little one, here are some best practices to ensure safe sleep for babies, as recommended by the American Academy of Pediatrics.

 Check out this quick tip to help prevent positional plagiocephaly:

-Safe sleep is as easy as A, B, C: Alone, Back, and Crib.
+Safe sleep for babies is as easy as A, B, C: Alone, Back, and Crib.